tkaczmarzyk/specification-arg-resolver/README.md

 }
 ```

-which will result in the follwing JPA query:
+which will result in the following JPA query:

 ```sql
 select c from Customer c where c.firstName like '%Homer%'